 When it comes to sheer number of discounts, Progressive actually fell behind both Travelers and GEICO.
 Still, we liked the discounts it did offer.
 Deductions for simple activities like signing a new policy early and opting for paperless billing are broadly accessible, which means more customers may be able to access these savings.
 And as a company that’s been known to insure riskier customers than other major providers, Progressive offers some unique discounts that will help those drivers who are often forced to settle for higher premiums.
 This includes a seemingly too-good-to-be-true discount for drivers under 18, a demographic that’s widely considered one of the most likely to get in an accident.

 Price is only one consideration that should go into your auto insurance decision.
 It’s also essential that your insurer has the financial solvency to back its claims: if your provider can’t pay out when the time comes, it won’t matter how much or how little you paid for your policy.
 Progressive has lower financial strength ratings than many of its competitors, and even though they’re still solid, we think it’s worth mentioning that other insurers come out stronger.
-Plus, Progressive has the second lowest claims satisfaction of any of our top picks, scoring below the industry average in a category that’s often viewed as a proxy for overall customer satisfaction.
+Plus, Progressive has the second lowest claims satisfaction of any of our top picks.

 Progressive does offer some hard-to-find supplemental coverage options that we appreciate, like pet protection that covers the cost of veterinary bills resulting from an accident.
 Plus, it’s one of the few major insurers that offers a usage-based insurance plan.
 This plan, known as Snapshot, uses a telematic device installed in your vehicle to calculate rates based on factors like your driving habits and the miles and times you drive.
 By using actual data rather than estimates, this plan can prove especially valuable for low-mileage and safe driving customers.
 But fewer total options than Travelers, GEICO, and Allstate make Progressive less comprehensive when it comes to coverage.